wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 	+----------+---+---+---+---+
 </p>
 There are two types of sequences:

 - Immutable sequences, which can no longer be modified after creation;
 - Mutable sequences, which can be modified after creation;

 ### 3.5.1  Immutable Sequences <a name="3.5.1"></a>

-Immutable sequences are objects whose value can no longer be changed after creation.
+Immutable sequences are objects whose values can no longer be changed after creation.

 Those are :
 - **strings**;
 - **tuples**;